HugoRCD/nestjs-boilerplate/README.md

 - Fully fonctionnal mailer with responsive mail template

 ## Getting Started
-To get started with My VueJS App, follow these steps:
+To get started with this NestJS Api, follow these steps:

 ### Clone the repository:
 ```